vegf17/qProbConc/README.md

 The tool in question corresponds to a Haskell library.
 To load this library's modules into GHCi and use them, refer to the following instructions.
 A prerequisite for these instructions is the installation of [GHC](https://www.haskell.org/ghc/) and [cabal-install](https://cabal.readthedocs.io/en/stable/).

+These tools can be installed separetly, however it is possible to install both simultaneously using GHCUP.

+The GHC version we are using is 9.6.7 (this seems to be important to not create any conflict between the libraries we are using)

 1. Download the qProbConc Cabal package, which is the folder corresponding to the [qProbConc Github repository](https://github.com/vegf17/qProbConc).
 2. Open a terminal within the downloaded package.
 3. Run ``cabal build`` and then ``cabal repl qProbConc``.